 One of my favorite aesthetic philosophers, Roland Barthes, broke down his analysis of a photograph into two parts: the studium and the punctum.
 The studium is what a photograph denotes.
 It is subjective.
 Every photograph has one.
 The punctum, however, is personal.
 It is what the photograph connotes.
 It is what jumps out of the photo and wounds you, personally connecting you to the image.
 The punctum can coexist with the studium, but it changes it.
 It transforms an image you like into an image you love.
 My intention on your wedding day is to create images full of punctum- images that pierce you.
 Images that stay with you for the rest of your life.
 Images that capture your spirit, suspended in time, living eternally.
 To read more about the philosophy and thought process behind my photography read my instagram series #rypbehindtheframe.

 My studies in school focused on how photographs not just mold the way we see the world but how they can actually change the world.
 My photographic heroes are Jacob Riis and Lewis Hine who brought an end to child labor in America and brought housing reform to the tenements of New York through their images.
 I will always have a love for documentary photography and I work with many non-profits both in Los Angeles and internationally.
 I am a member of UNICEF's Next Generation Board and have been in field with them in Rwanda and Mexico.
-As a company I have taken a pledge for inclusivity you can see below and in addition to UNICEF, am an active supporter of VOW to End Child Marriage, WWF, Black Lives Matter, The Special Olympics, GLAD, Planned Parenthood, Best Friends Animal Sanctuary, and the ACLU among others.
+As a company I have taken a pledge for inclusivity you can see below and in addition to UNICEF, am an active supporter of VOW to End Child Marriage, WWF, Black Lives Matter, The Special Olympics, GLAAD, Planned Parenthood, The Birthday Party Project, Best Friends Animal Sanctuary, and the ACLU among others.
 My maltese-mutt rescue pup, Margo, is the official RYP mascot and loves to meet clients in my studio.